American Indian and Alaska Native

 The mission of the American Indian and Alaska Native Lutheran Association of the ELCA is to:

 - Advocate for the rights of all indigenous people

 - Provide cultural learning experiences for ourselves and others in appreciation and understanding of our heritage as Native people

 - Serve in the church’s mission and ministry to and with Native people in faithfulness to the gospel

 - Provide leadership training

 - Work together with the whole body of the ELCA

 - Work toward unity in the community of faith by pledging ourselves to promote the understanding that many traditional Native spiritual practices are inherently Christian and are accepted forms of worship

-For further questions or information about joining, please contact Pastor Joan Conroy, president of the association, by email
+For further questions or information about joining, please contact Pastor Joann Conroy, president of the association, by email